dani-h/Simple-Require-Implementation/README.md

 Simple-Require-Implementation
 =============================

-A minimal, synchronous, implementation of require in Javascript Does not handle circular dependency
+A minimal, synchronous, implementation of require in Javascript.

+Does not handle circular dependency